Frexit: Surveys

 In January 2019, pollster Institut français d'opinion publique conducted a survey on several questions that might be asked were the Citizens' initiative referendum to be applied in France.
 One of these questions is about the exit of France from the EU.
 The result was that 60% opposed it.
 A YouGov/Eurotrack survey conducted in March 2023 among 1002 French citizens found that 48% would vote to remain in the EU, 26% would vote to leave, while another 26% would not know/refused/abstained.
+By August 2025 these values remained largely stable (+/- 2%).

 Analyses

 Likelihood

 In October 2016 (shortly after the UK's decision to leave the EU), the British political analyst Simon Usherwood, a specialist on euroscepticism, opined that France would be the country which was most susceptible to following the UK.
 Also in late 2016, George Soros, who was opposed to Brexit, predicted that France and the Netherlands would be the next countries to leave the EU.

 In March 2017, Moody's Corporation stated that "the risk that the election results (...) will reopen the question of the maintenance in France of a single currency and its membership of the European Union, is small but growing".

 At the same time, the Belgian Herman Van Rompuy, former president of the European Council, rejected the potential for a Frexit and a Nexit (the withdrawal of the Netherlands).